Chinchilla1988/Advanced-Lane-Line-Finding-P4/README.md

 fill the plane between both splines with color and rewarp / transform the lane line detection back to the original image.
 The final result is given in the following image:

 ![Color images](text/finnnn.PNG?raw=true)
+## Conclusion

+This pipeline works for the project video but fails on both challenge videos.
+To improve this pipeline I should apply adapting colortresholding.
+If my pipeline detects certain brightness or contrast it should switch between several options to detect lanelines based on an if else architecture.
+I could work with convolutions to reduce my computation time.